 It will help to pay the cost of defending a claim of wrongdoing and any financial losses as a result.
-Wrongful acts can include breaches of trust, negligence, mismanagement of pension funds and health and safety failures.
+Wrongful acts can include breaches of trust, negligence and health and safety failures.
 Some types of cover will also provide funds for investigation.
 D&O Insurance does not provide cover for your organisation as a whole – just its leadership.

 Directors Liability Insurance also does not cover you for claims of embezzlement or fraudulent or criminal activity, such as insider trading.
 The exact cover you need will depend on the kind of business you carry out and the unique risks your business faces.

 What is the difference between Directors And Officers Insurance and Management Liability Insurance?

 Management Liability Insurance is a more comprehensive policy that includes D&O Insurance as part of its scope.
 It also usually provides cover to the company more generally as well as to the employee.
 Directors And Officers Insurance, however, focuses on financial protection to those in positions of leadership.